17tayyy/17tayyy/README.md

-👋 Welcome to My GitHub Profile!
+# 👋 Hi!

-  🚀 About Me
+### 💻 About Me
   - Hello, I'm Tay and I'm a 16-year-old boy who self-taught different concepts about the world of technology.

-  🧑‍🎓 What I Do
+ ### ⌨️ What I Do
   - Right now I am focused to learning hacking and python